 L to R: Steve Moore, James Botsford, Barbara A. Smith, Phil Bluehouse, Nora Antoine, David Raasch , Diane LeResche

-Made possible by a long-term anonymous grant, the mission of the IPI is to promote and support Native peoples in restoring sustainable peacemaking practices.
+Made possible by a long-term anonymous grant, the mission of the Indigenous Peacemaking Initiative (IPI) is to promote and support Native peoples in restoring sustainable peacemaking practices.
 This project provides NARF with an opportunity to support traditional peacemaking and community building practices as an extension of Indian law and sovereign rights.
-The project is guided by an Advisory Committee consisting of traditional peacemaking experts and practitioners, including NARF Board member Barbara Smith.
+The project is guided by an Advisory Committee consisting of traditional peacemaking experts and practitioners.
 Initial efforts focused on the creation of an information clearinghouse, conducting needs assessment of peacemaker resources, and developing a sustainable business model for the program.
 A national survey of peacemaking needs in Indian communities was conducted, and approximately 230 survey forms were filled out and returned.